 - Represented manufacturers of allegedly defective breast implants and artificial hips, in addition to representing Quebec hospitals and health institutions in the C. difficile bacteria contamination case

-Listed in 2015 and 2016 in Best Lawyers in Canada as an expert on commercial litigation
+Listed since 2015 in Best Lawyers in Canada as an expert on commercial litigation

 Publications and Conferences